 Learn the best way to cut down a tree with SGS Engineering, including how to do it safely and the best tools to use.

 In most instances tree felling is best left to the professionals.
-When dealing with a small tree, or if you need a larger one cutting down quickly, then it can be done in a safe and effective manner with at least one other person to help - all you need to do is know how to use a chainsaw.
+However, when dealing with a small tree, or if you need a larger one cutting down quickly, then it can be done in a safe and effective manner with at least one other person to help - all you need to do is know how to use a chainsaw.
 SGS are on hand to help you learn how to cut down a tree in a careful, efficient way and provide other bits of tree felling advice for those who have never done it before.
 Follow the steps below and you’ll soon know how to chop down a tree safely.

 Preparation is vital to ensure no accidents occur when tree felling.
 Once you have decided on a day and time to take down the tree(s) that need removing there are parts of the preparation which can be done in advance and some on the day.

 The correct safety gear is essential for everyone involved in chopping down and limbing a tree.
 A hard hat must be worn by all in the tree’s vicinity to protect against falling branches.
 Earmuffs, safety glasses and a face screen along with Kevlar chaps, in case you drop the saw, need to be worn by the cutter.
-A Ryobi chainsaw safety hat is an excellent all-in-one option, with a steel mesh visor and ear defenders included.

 Clear the Area